John Oxley: Personal life

+Oxley was a Protestant and subscribed to both the Anglican Church and Presbyterian Church where he was one of the congregation.

 Governor Lachlan Macquarie granted Oxley 600 acres near Camden in 1810, which he increased to 1000 acre in 1815.
-He named this property Kirkham and raised and bred sheep there.
-He was also briefly a director of the Bank of New South Wales.
-He was one of five members of the original 1824 New South Wales Legislative Council, but was not reappointed when the Council was reconstituted in 1825.
+Oxley named this property Kirkham after his birthplace and raised and bred sheep there.
+He also kept a substantial town house in Sydney.
+Oxley was briefly a director of the Bank of New South Wales.
+He was one of five members of the original 1824 New South Wales Legislative Council, but was not reappointed when the council was reconstituted in 1825.

 Oxley had three daughters out of wedlock with two women, before he married a third woman.
 Two of these daughters were with Charlotte Thorpe and born before his inland expeditions: Jeanette b.
-1813 (never married) who died in 1875 and is buried in the historic cemetery at South Head, and Frances b.
+1813 who died in 1875 and is buried in the historic cemetery at South Head, and Frances b.
 1815 who married William Waugh and is buried in Tenterfield.
 He had another daughter, Louisa b.
 1821, with Elizabeth Marmon.
 This child drowned (aged 3) in early December 1824 in a well opposite Oxley's house in Macquarie Street, Sydney.
 The newspaper report was as follows:

-"An Inquest was held on Saturday last, on the body of Louisa Oxley, a lovely infant of four years old, that fell into a well 100 feet deep, close under the Hyde Park Barrack wall, and was drowned before aid could be afforded; to which effect a Verdict was returned.
-The criminality of suffering a well to be so publicly exposed, calls forth appropriate indignation."

-In October 1821, Oxley married Emma Norton (1798–1885), the youngest sister of the solicitor James Norton.
-Emma had followed her brother out to New South Wales from Sussex after he had established himself as an attorney in the colony.
+In October 1821, Oxley married Emma Norton (1798–1885) at St Philip's Anglican Church.
+Emma was the youngest sister of the solicitor James Norton and had followed him out to New South Wales from Sussex after he had established himself as an attorney in the colony.
 Oxley and Emma Norton had a daughter and two sons.
 The elder, John Norton Oxley became a Member of the Legislative Assembly, representing the Western Division of Camden, in the first Parliament after the establishment of responsible government in 1856.
 He sponsored the Broad Gauge Act which encouraged the use of wagons with broad wheels instead of narrow-tired drays in order to cause less wear on public roads; this measure made him unpopular with the farmers and carriers in his electorate and he lost his seat.
 The younger son, Henry Oxley, also became a Member of the Legislative Assembly, representing the Electoral district of Camden between 1859 and 1860.